jkaiser87/VOL3D/README.md

 - Open MATLAB
 - Navigate to the folder of 1 animal.
 This is the folder containing the TIF files, and should also contain a subfolder called "VOL" that was created through the FIJI pipeline
 - Open the code file: `VOL3D_Step1_Animal_GUI.m` from this repository.
-- Set Current folder to the folder containing the tif files of a single animal (eg 'Slices/EXP1-A1/')
 - Run the script (if asked, "add to path")
 - a GUI will pop up: